kajames2/esi_football/README.md

 - Use AA data for players.csv
 - Write algorithm to match projections with PlayerID
 - Covert AA PBP data into historical data by game each season.
+  - Include the position and team of the player each week.